Is Recycled Toilet Paper Better For The Environment?

 Recycled Toilet Paper Information

 More and more people are looking for simple ways to be more eco-friendly at home, and one of the latest crazes has been recycled toilet paper.
-Clearly, most people understand the importance of recycling paper, but what they do no know is the average American now uses approximately 20,000 sheets of toilet paper annually.
+Clearly, most people understand the importance of recycling paper, but what they do not know is the average American now uses approximately 20,000 sheets of toilet paper annually.
 This is why alternatives such as recycled toilet paper are becoming more popular.
-First of all, recycled toilet paper does not mean used toilet paper so get that idea out of your head.
+First of all, recycled toilet paper does not mean using toilet paper so get that idea out of your head.
 For a quick breakdown of what recycled toilet paper is basically recycled toilet paper is created via “Post Consumer” recycled items known as (PCR).
 This PCR paper is typically content that was once used in offices or homes that is recycled into toilet paper.
-Our Happy Planet understands people have questions about recycled toilet paper so lets take a moment to address some of those frequently asked questions and facts about recycling toilet paper!
+Our Happy Planet understands people have questions about recycled toilet paper so let’s take a moment to address some of those frequently asked questions and facts about recycling toilet paper!

 Recycled toilet paper is still a better option than the traditional toilet paper brands like Scott Extra Soft, Soft’N Gentle, White Cloud, and others, but the best option is to not use toilet paper at all.
 However, we will discuss zero waste toilet paper alternatives later.
 Recycled toilet paper, or any paper recycled product for that matter, is critical in the preservation of trees, protection of habitats and most importantly keeping drinking water safe.
 Therefore, we encourage anyone interested in using recycled toilet paper to lobby their local grocery store to bring these eco-friendly products to the shelves, or to purchase recycled toilet paper from online stores.